-To track a specific job, particularly if you are tracking a Hive or Pig query that has been broken down into multiple interdependent jobs, you can use the Job Charts screen to see a more detailed picture.
+To track a specific job, particularly a Hive or Pig query that has been broken down into multiple interdependent jobs, use the Job Charts screen to see a more detailed picture.
 The Job Timeline tab displays a detailed graph and timeline of each map and reduce task and the Job Tasks tab displays task attempt information per task and job.